yinyanguo56/GettingAndCleaningData/CodeBook.md

-#ACTIVIY-TRACKING BY SAMSUNG GALAXY S
+#Features dictionary
--subject     2
+- subject     2
             The ID of the test subject
--activity    18
+- activity    18
-            The type of activity performed when the corresponding measurements were taken -tBodyAccMeanX     12
+            The type of activity performed when the corresponding measurements were taken
+- tBodyAccMeanX     12
-           Mean value of tBodyAcc-X.  Original variable: tBodyAcc-mean()-X -tBodyAccMeanY     12
+           Mean value of tBodyAcc-X.  Original variable: tBodyAcc-mean()-X
+- tBodyAccMeanY     12
            Mean value of tBodyAcc-Y. Original variable: tBodyAcc-mean()-Y -tBodyAccMeanZ     12
            Mean value of tBodyAcc-Z. Original variable: tBodyAcc-mean()-Z